SCHOOL OF PUBLIC HEALTH (SPHL)2242 SPH Building, 301-405-2438

 The School of Public Health offers the baccalaureate in the following fields of study: Physical Education, Kinesiology, Community Health and Family Science.
 The degree of Bachelor of Science is conferred upon students who have met the conditions of their curricula as herein prescribed by the School of Public Health.

 The School of Public Health also offers a baccalaureate degree in Public Health Science.
 This is a science-based program for 3rd and 4th year students.
 The program is offered exclusively at the Shady Grove campus.
 For more information please refer to www.sph.umd.edu/phs/ .

-Each candidate for a degree must file a formal application with the Records Office according to the scheduled deadlines for the anticipated semester of graduation.
+Each candidate for a degree must file a formal application with the Office of the Registrar according to the scheduled deadlines for the anticipated semester of graduation.

 At the time of matriculation and first registration, each student will meet with the departmental Undergraduate Director who will act as the student's advisor.
 Additionally, athletes and all students on probation or dismissal have mandatory advising and are seen by advisors in the Student Service Center, 301- 405-2357.

 Departments and Centers

 The School is composed of several centers, departments and institutes.
 The Centers for Health Equity, Health Literacy, Prevention Research, Aging, Health Behavior Research and Young Adult Health and Development offer multiple opportunities for students to engage with faculty mentors in funded research projects.
 The following departments offer major programs that lead to a Bachelor of Science degree:

 Global Public Health Scholars Living and Learning Community

 Students qualify for membership when they attain junior standing in kinesiology, family sciences, or community health, and have a minimum overall average of 3.5 and a minimum of 24 credits at the